ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Both Calcium Bisglycinate Chelate and Microcrystalline Hydroxyapatite Calcium are generally well-tolerated at recommended doses.
 Always consult a healthcare provider before starting any new supplement, particularly if you have existing health conditions or take medications.

 Consult your healthcare provider before starting or changing a supplement regimen.
-These statements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+These statements have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent any disease.

 Who Should Choose Calcium Bisglycinate Chelate vs Microcrystalline Hydroxyapatite Calcium?

-Choose Calcium Bisglycinate Chelate if: bioavailability is a priority, you are focused on supporting ["mineral","bone_health","muscle_function","nerve_support"] function, or you want the form with the strongest formulary evidence.
+Choose Calcium Bisglycinate Chelate if: bioavailability is a priority, you are focused on supporting Mineral, Bone Health, Muscle Function, Nerve Support function, or you want the form with the strongest formulary evidence.

 Choose Microcrystalline Hydroxyapatite Calcium if: cost or product availability is a primary consideration — note that dose may need adjustment to account for differences in absorption.